Russian troops ordered home from surprise war games

 On Monday the last phase of the drill was witnessed by Putin, who visited the Kirillovsk military range in Leningrad region in north-western Russia.
-You should check out this website today.
-Be the very best within your grade!

 During the phase the 138th Mechanized Brigade of the Sixth Army of the Western Military District and the 104th Guards Airborne Regiment of the 76th Guards Airborne Division engaged in tactical war games.
 They demonstrated in the field their capabilities to maneuver and cripple enemy logistics, communication and control before a direct offensive.

 The finale was somewhat spoilt by a heavy snow storm, which made a planned deployment of airborne troops too risky.